d0ugal/django-appregister/README.rst

 system for your django app.
 It uses a similar approach to the Django admin, allowing you to register classes and supports an autodiscover feature.

-A register based system provides a good base for making an app plugable and extendable by third parties as they can register their own subclasses and your code is able to use them.
+A registry system that provides a good base for making an app plugable and extendable by third parties as they can register their own subclasses for Use within the main code base.

 Installation
 ========================================